jurgen975/Robotics.portfolio.jeisinga/README.md

 It’s essentially telepresence with a body—but a body that can work in hazardous, remote, or inaccessible places.

-However halfway true the devolment of this arm the project was canceled,but i could continue solo with this project
+However halfway true the devolment of this arm the project was canceled.

 ## About me